kylebshr/ab-test-presentation/how-not-to-a-b-test.md

 ^ You’re testing experience (B) against a control, experience (A), hence the name

 ^ Now, I think a lot of people think you need to be able to dynamically insert code.
-But Swift is a compiled, static language.
+But Swift is a compiled, static language - how do you modify that at runtime?

 ---